MVS Suspension Bridge Unit

 INNOVATIVE SYSTEMS

-The Suspension Bridge Unit, "MVS", consists of a suspended beam that simulates a suspension bridge and allows the experimental and theoretical comparison of the tensions of the cables and the study of the suspension of a bridge under different load conditions.
+The Suspension Bridge Unit, "MVS", has been designed by EDIBON to allow experimental and theoretical comparison of cable tensions and study the behavior of suspension bridge structures under different load conditions.

 RELATED NEWS